 This broader definition of theft can be confusing.
 The advice of a theft lawyer in Harris County can help determine where the accusations against you fall and how to act in your defense.

-How Is Theft Punished in Harris County?
+How Is Theft Crimes Punished (Charges) in Harris County, Texas?

 Theft offenses in Harris County cover a very wide range of specific charges and severity.
 In fact, few other Texas criminal offenses have such a broad possibility of criminal and civil punishment.
 Theft can be the least serious misdemeanor, a class C felony, or the gravest felony, a felony in the first degree.
 Our private defense lawyers at Greco Neyland have experience with the entire spectrum of theft charges.